HaoRyuZark/Programming/SQL/SQL.md

 ## Definitions

 - **Data** is sequence of characters and symbols.

 - **Information** is given by data when meaning can be given to it.

-- **Knowledge** is won by the systematic connection of datapoints, information and the own experience.
+- **Knowledge** is won by the systematic connection of data-points, information and the own experience.

 - **Relation** refers to the logical connection between data points.

-- **Consistency** refers to the state of data which attached to specific rules and it does not violates these last.
+- **Consistency** refers to the state of data which attached to specific rules, and it does not do violate these last.

-- **Integrity** correctness and completness of the data set
+- **Integrity** correctness and completeness of the data set

 - **Redundancy** multiple occurrences of data.
-It can be harmful, but also necessary in some situtations.
+It can be harmful, but also necessary in some situations.

 - **Persistency** data is available and not erased after the server is down

-- **Error Recovery** self explanatory
+- **Error Recovery** self-explanatory

 ---

 ## ANSI/SPARC Architecture

-- **External Level:** It defines how the users interact with the database via APIS, etc.
+- **External Level:** It defines how the users interact with the database via APIs, etc.

 - **Conceptual Level:** Complete and redundancy free representation of all information.
 ER-Models and database schema with data and relations.
 It is the abstract representation.

 - **Internal/Physical Level:** Physical components of the database, the computer.
 In general all the technical aspects of the database system.

 This architecture brings us the following advantages:

 - **Logical Data-Independence:** Changes at the conceptual level do not affect the external level.

 - **Physical Data-Independence:** Changes at the internal level do not affect the conceptual or external level.

 ---

 ## SQL Basics